Royal family releases official Prince Louis christening photos

 The prince was christened at the Chapel Royal at St. James Palace in front of many members of the royal family on Monday, July 9.
 The official photographs were taken by Matt Holyoak after the christening.
+An additional photograph, released on Monday, was taken by Matt Porteous.

 The Duke and Duchess of Cambridge have released four official photographs to mark the christening of Prince Louis on Monday 9th July.— Kensington Palace (@KensingtonRoyal) July 15, 2018